 One of the primary responsibilities of the Father's priests after Jesus returns will be to teach the Father's laws, precepts, and principles to humanity.
 The writer to the Hebrews speaks to the lethargic attitude of some of the elect of his day and their need to expend the time and effort that is necessary to become proficient in the word of God and mature spiritually in order to be able to discern the difference between good and evil:

 "We have many things to say, that are hard to explain, because you do not listen well.
 By now you should be able to teach others.
 However, you still need to be taught again the first principles of the oracles of God; and you have become people who need milk, and not solid food.
 Everyone that uses milk is unskillful in the word of righteousness: for he is an infant.
 But solid food is for those who are spiritually mature, even those who because of use have their senses exercised to discern both good and evil" (Heb.5:11-14 Para.).

 In order to please the Father and his Son and be worthy to teach other people the ways of God, one must first learn how to live a righteous life themselves.
 One of the best ways to learn God's ways is through diligent study of his word and through the examples and instruction of people who became proficient in righteousness.
 See 1.Thes.4:1-12; Col.1:9-11; 1.Jn.3:6-7, 21-22; Rev.22:20-11:

-"Study to show yourself approved to God, a workman that needs not to be ashamed, rightly dividing the word of truth" (2.Tim.2:15 KJV).
+"Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth."
+(2.Tim.2:15 NKJV).
 See also 2.Pet.2:5-7.